Foot and Ankle Pain Relief

 Your treatment plan will typically include a combination of exercises and stretching, in order to restore joint mobility, improve balance, and strengthen the foot and ankle muscles.
 Your treatment plan may also include exercises on a balance board, as well as other specialized services, such as manual therapy, laser therapy, ultrasound, or ice and heat therapies.
 Your physical therapist will focus on easing your pain and boosting your circulation, which may include recommending lifestyle changes or orthotic footwear, in order to prevent more problems from occurring in the future.

 Don’t let foot and ankle pain slow you down!
 Our Bonaire physical therapy practice will help improve your mobility, comfort, and overall function, and free you from the limitations of pain.
-Contact Pinnacle Physical Therapy and Sports Medicine today at Warner Robins, GA to schedule your appointment and make the first steps toward getting back on your feet!
+Contact Pinnacle Physical Therapy and Sports Medicine today at Bonaire, GA to schedule your appointment and make the first steps toward getting back on your feet!